mkthalmann/rule-and-type-parse/README.md

     f.write(tree_to_latex(tree_string, lex))
 ```

-## On Composition Errors
+## Flourishes

+Next to annotating semantic types and rules of compositions, there are a few extra bits and pieces the script does (all of which can be disabled).

+- optionally only annotate the logical type
+- change the color of the type and rule annotations
+- note the necessary number of iterations through the entire tree to arrive at a full representation for each node in the LaTeX document
+- note the time it took
-Though not shown here, composition errors are colorized differently from the other nodes by default.
+- composition errors can be colorized differently from the others.
 That is to say that composition errors (e.g. where a two nodes of type `e` are sisters) will not cause the script to crash (or complain).
-Instead, the rules and types of these nodes will be marked with "?" and colored in red.
+Instead, the rules and types of these nodes can be marked with "?" and colored in red.

 ## Examples